Mohu Leaf Glide review: antenna provides strong VHF/UHF reception

 Mohu has been advertising the Leaf Glide as having comparable performance to an outdoor antenna with a 65-mile range.
 So I was curious to see how it would do in a couple of different settings.

-The company invited me to test out the Leaf Glide and provided me with a free sample antenna for this review.
+The company invited me to test out the Leaf Glide.
+Mohu provided me with a free sample antenna for this review, but had no input on this review.

 Leaf Glide specs